AP source: Biden to drop Trump’s military transgender ban | WTOP

 A few weeks later, Trump caught military leaders by surprise, tweeting that the government wouldn’t accept or allow transgender individuals to serve “in any capacity” in the military.
 “Our military must be focused on decisive and overwhelming victory and cannot be burdened with the tremendous medical costs and disruption that transgender in the military would entail,” he wrote.

-It took nearly two years, but after a lengthy and complicated legal battle and additional reviews, the Defense Department in April 2019 approved the new policy that fell short of an all-out ban but barred transgender troops and military recruits from transitioning to another sex and required most individuals to serve in their birth gender.
+After a lengthy and complicated legal battle and additional reviews, the Defense Department in April 2019 approved the new policy that fell short of an all-out ban but barred transgender troops and military recruits from transitioning to another sex and required most individuals to serve in what the administration called their “birth gender.”

 Under that policy, currently serving transgender troops and anyone who had signed an enlistment contract before the effective date could continue with plans for hormone treatments and gender transition if they had been diagnosed with gender dysphoria.

 But after that date, no one with gender dysphoria who was taking hormones or has transitioned to another gender was allowed to enlist.
-Troops that were already serving and were diagnosed with gender dysphoria were required to serve in their birth gender and were barred from taking hormones or getting transition surgery.
+Troops that were already serving and were diagnosed with gender dysphoria were required to serve in the gender assigned at birth and were barred from taking hormones or getting transition surgery.

-Under the Trump policy, a service member can be discharged based on a diagnosis of gender dysphoria if he or she is “unable or unwilling to adhere to all applicable standards, including the standards associated with his or her biological sex, or seeks transition to another gender.”
-And it said troops must be formally counseled and given a chance to change their decision before the discharge is finalized.

 As of 2019, an estimated 14,700 troops on active duty and in the Reserves identify as transgender, but not all seek treatment.
 Since July 2016, more than 1,500 service members were diagnosed with gender dysphoria; as of Feb.
 1, 2019, there were 1,071 currently serving.
 According to the Pentagon, the department spent about $8 million on transgender care between 2016 and 2019.
 The military’s annual health care budget tops $50 billion.